maidcentral/mc-fallback-v2/docs/BACKEND-REQUIREMENTS.md

 **Monitoring**:
 - Check `sync_jobs` table for failures
-- Alert if no sync in last 25 hours (cron failure)
+- Alert if no sync in last 90 minutes (cron failure)
 - Alert if >50% of syncs fail

 ---